Lewis Booth (businessman): Ford North America

 In 1992, he moved to the United States where he worked for Finance Staff in Dearborn.
-From 1993 to 1996, Booth held a variety of positions in Car Product Development, Body & Assembly, Vehicle Operations and the Manufacturing Business Office for Ford Automotive Operations before accepting the position of Group managing director at SAMCOR in South Africa.
+From 1993 to 1996, Booth held a variety of positions in Car Product Development, Body & Assembly, Vehicle Operations and the Manufacturing Business Office for Ford Automotive Operations before accepting the position of Group managing director at Samcor in South Africa.

 International Assignments

-From August 1997 to January 2000, Booth served as Group managing director of the South Africa Motor Corporation.
-At that time, Ford had 45% equity in SAMCOR, which assembled Ford and Mazda vehicles in South Africa.
-Subsequently, the SAMCOR joint venture was dissolved and Ford Motor Company of Southern Africa was established.
+From August 1997 to January 2000, Booth served as Group managing director of Samcor.
+At that time, Ford had 45% equity in Samcor, which assembled Ford and Mazda vehicles in South Africa.
+Subsequently, the Samcor joint venture was dissolved and Ford Motor Company of Southern Africa was established.

 Booth was promoted President, Asia Pacific and Africa Operations for Ford Motor Company, a position he held from 1 January 2000.
 In this role, he had operational responsibility for South Africa, Australia, New Zealand and India and for developing Ford's strategy in the Asia-Pacific region.

 Mazda

-Between 2002 and 2003, Booth succeeded Mark Fields as president and then chairman of Mazda Motor Corporation based in Hiroshima, Japan, where he oversaw the implementation of the company's highly successful Millennium Plan and the return of the rotary engine in the RX-8.
+Between 2002 and 2003, Booth succeeded Mark Fields as president and then chairman of Mazda based in Hiroshima, Japan, where he oversaw the implementation of the company's highly successful Millennium Plan and the return of the rotary engine in the RX-8.
 He is widely credited for leading the turnaround and renaissance of Mazda.